dakuglin/front-end-study-guide/README.md

 * .shift() removes the first element in an array
 * .unshift() works like .push but adds element at beginning of the array

+## Objects

+* Use indexes to access and modify data
+* Access data in objects through properties
+* Useful for storing data in a structrued way
+* Two ways to access properties of an object
+    * Dot notation
+    * Bracket notation
+* Can update and add new data to objects through dot and bracket notation
+* Can be thought of as key/value storage

 ## Functions

 Function parameters are values that are input or passed into a function when it is called known as arguments

 Global Scope & Functions -